 Once he has found a great business to invest in, he thinks it is good to hold these stocks for a minimum of 5 years and add money regularly to them.

 So, when it comes to evaluating if the business is worth investing in, here are five tenets of great investments designed and personally used by Tom Gardner:

 So, what does Tom Gardner mean by company culture?

-It is how the company treat their employees, customers, suppliers and stakeholders.
+It is how the company treats its employees, customers, suppliers, and stakeholders.

 For Tom Gardner, companies that focus on treating all their key constituents well tend to thrive over the long term.

 Now, how do you determine if a company has a positive culture?